 Q: What should I wear/bring to the shoot?

 It’s best to wear loose fitting clothes for a few hours before the shoot and on the way to our location.
-The best outfit to wear pre shoot is a loose-fitting dress (warm season) or sweats/long coat (cold season).
+The best outfit to wear pre-shoot is a loose-fitting dress (warm season) or just a long coat or sweats (cold season).
+The simpler, the better!
 Stay away from jeans or anything else that has seams or elastic (panties, g-strings, bras, socks, yoga pants) and tight-fitting jewelry.
 These things will leave red impression marks on your skin that take a long time to dissolve.
 To be comfortable between sets, you can bring a warm wrap/blanket/bathrobe, if you want.
 In warm months, a wrap is unnecessary, but it will help keep you warm during winter and prevent your skin from becoming blotchy.
 You’ll also want to wear some grippy shoes that you can pull on and off easily.
 For shooting, bring any props, fabrics, items of interest, hats, jewelry, etc.

 Q: Where should we meet?